vantage-sh/docs.vantage.sh/docs/cost_reports.md

     <img alt="Cost Report Exports" width="40%" src="/img/cost-report-exports.png" />
 </div>

-After clicking the "..." button, select “Export Data” to trigger a modal to allow you to arbitrarily choose which format they would like to group data by, a date range and a date bin.
-You will be able to choose any combination of groupings from the following list:
+After clicking the "..." button, select "Export Data" to trigger a modal.
+There are two modes of exporting a report: Basic and Advanced.
+A Basic Export only allows you to modify the date range of a report.
+An Advanced Export allows you to arbitrarily choose the columns, a date range, and a date bin.
+The columns can be any combination of groupings from the following list:

 - Provider (AWS, GCP, New Relic, etc)
 - Service (EC2, EBS, etc)